DidoYG/Raylib-Snake/README.md

 Press 'p' for pause.
 When paused press an arrow key to continue playing, or press 'Space' to restart.

 If 'Game Over' press 'Space' to restart.

+Requirements:

+To play the game you need to have Raylib on your system.
+You can find out more by googling Raylib GitHub.
+Now when you have Raylib, run this command in order to compile the main.cpp file: g++ main.cpp -o main -lraylib -lGL -lm -lpthread -ldl -lrt -lX11
+And that is it.
+Now execute the output file called 'main' and have fun!